Cireson/PlatformAzureDeploy/Readme.md

 Click the "Deploy to Azure" button and edit the parameter values as necessary.

 NOTE: There is a network bug in Windows 2016 TP5 that may impact container connectivity.
-Fix from MS is coming soon.
+Fix from MS is coming soon, but the workaround is incorporated into this deployment.
 If needed, workaround at https://msdn.microsoft.com/en-us/virtualization/windowscontainers/management/container_networking.